-18. The complexity of the credit risk measurement tools will depend on the nature and degree of the inherent risks of the products involved.
+- 18. The complexity of the credit risk measurement tools will depend on the nature and degree of the inherent risks of the products involved.
 These should be flexible to help SFIs identify risk concentrations.
-At minimum, a SFI's monitoring system should be capable of analysing its credit portfolio by the following characteristics:-
+At minimum, a SFI's monitoring system should be capable of analysing its credit portfolio by the following characteristics:

 - i.
 Size of exposure;

 - ii.
 Exposure to groups of connected parties;

 - iii.
 Individual product lines;

 - iv.
 Sectors (geographic, industrial);

 - v.
 Borrowers' demographic profiles;

 - vi.
 Account performance;

 - vii.
 Internal credit ratings;

 - viii.
 Outstanding versus undrawn commitments;

 - ix.
 Types and coverage of collateral; and

 - x.
 Interest rate sensitivity (i.e. fixed or floating), etc.

-- 19. The Total Debt Service Ratio ("TDSR") is a lending metric that SFIs should use to assist with their assessment of a borrower's capacity to repay a loan.
-The TDSR applies to all personal loans, and must not exceed 50% unless specific regulatory approval is granted to the SFI by the Central Bank.
+- 19. The Total Debt Service Ratio ("TDSR") is a lending metric that should be used by SFIs to assess a borrower's capacity to qualify for and repay a loan.
+The TDSR applies only to personal loans for the purchase of all types of real property, loans secured by real property and the re-financing of all such loans.
+The TDSR limit must not exceed 50% unless stipulated regulatory requirements have been imposed by the Central Bank on specific SFIs.
 SFIs using other methods to compute the TDSR will be responsible for demonstrating comparability with this standard.
-These Guidelines do not apply to commercial lending and the Central Bank reserves the right to periodically review the TDSR based on economic needs and international best practices.
+These Guidelines will not apply to commercial lending and the Central Bank reserves the right to periodically review the TDSR based on economic needs and international best practices.